crsaele/javascript-projects/README.md

 Hello guys.

-These basic javascript projects that i've built as Software Engineer.
+These are basic javascript projects that i've built as Software Engineer.